ttyoma/Trivia.NET/README.md

 ## Troubleshooting

 **Server appears to hang on startup**
-- Ensure the number of connected clients matches the `players` value in the server config.
+- Ensure the number of connected clients matches the `players` value in the server config

 **Client connects, but nothing happens**
 - The game only starts after all required players have joined.
 (Must not forget the CONNECT <HOSTNAME>:<PORT> command)
-- Check that all clients are connecting to the same host and port.
+- Check that all clients are connecting to the same host and port

 **AI mode not responding**
 - Ensure Ollama is running locally and accessible at the configured host/port.
-- If Ollama is unavailable, use `manual` or `auto` mode instead.
+- If Ollama is unavailable, use `manual` or `auto` mode instead

 ## License